dindamajesty13/MiniFleetTracker/README.md

    ```
 2. Open the project in Android Studio.
 3. Sync dependencies and build the project.
+4. Add google-service.json in app folder and change "YOUR_API_KEY" in AndroidManifest
-4. Run the app on an emulator or physical device.
+5. Run the app on an emulator or physical device.

 ## How to Use
 1. **Login**: Enter email and password to authenticate.